top of page

 The Hidden Scoliosis and GERD Connection: Why Your Heartburn Might Be Coming from Your Spine

-If you're struggling with persistent heartburn, acid reflux, or GERD (Gastroesophageal Reflux Disease) that doesn't seem to respond well to medications or dietary changes, the answer might not be in your stomach—it could be in your spine.
+If you're struggling with persistent heartburn, acid reflux, or GERD (Gastroesophageal Reflux Disease) that doesn't seem to respond well to medications or dietary changes, the answer might not be in your stomach; it could be in your spine.
 After years of treating patients with digestive symptoms, I've observed a fascinating pattern: many people with upper gastrointestinal issues have an underlying scoliotic curve that's contributing to their symptoms.
 Even more surprising?
-Mos
+Mo

 Michele Forsberg PT, MS